Franklinite

-At its type locality, franklinite can be found with a wide array of minerals, many of which are fluorescent.
-More commonly, it occurs with willemite, calcite, and zincite.
+At its type locality, Franklinite can be found with a wide array of minerals, many of which are fluorescent.
+More commonly, it occurs with willemite, calcite, and red zincite.
 In these rocks, it forms as disseminated small black crystals with their octahedral faces visible at times.
 It may rarely be found as a single large euhedral crystal.

-Franklinite is a major ore of the element zinc.
+Franklinite was a minor ore of uranium, sulfuric acid, and mercury.
 It is named after its local discovery at the Franklin Mine and Sterling Hill Mines in New Jersey.

+In 2023, Franklinite was designated the state mineral of New Jersey.